 Brett Siegel, a writer/analyst for the NBA Analysis Network, tweeted that Johnson's "length and athleticism is something teams are definitely interesting in seeing more of."
 Earlier that day, Johnson logged a standing reach of 8'8.0", the second-longest of any guard behind only Arkansas' Moses Moody.
 He also ran the fifth-fastest three quarter sprint at 3.03 seconds.

-The 6-foot-5, 210-pound guard was the Cardinals' second-leading scorer during the 2020-21 season, averaging 12.6 points over 19 games.
-He also chipped in with 5.8 rebounds and 3.2 assists while shooting 41.1% from the field and 38.6% on three-point attempts.
-He was the only player in the ACC among the top 25 in both rebounding and assists, earning honorable mention All-ACC honors.
+Johnson was the Cardinals' second-leading scorer behind Jones during the 2020-21 season, averaging 12.6 points over 19 games.
+He also chipped in with 5.8 rebounds and 3.2 assists while shooting 41.1% from the field and 38.6% on three-point attempts, earning honorable mention All-ACC honors.

 Heading into this past season, the Louisville native was regarded to be a borderline NBA Lottery pick, and played like one to begin the season.
 Over his first nine games, the Trinity alum averaged 14.7 points, 6.1 rebounds and 3.7 assists while shooting 48.0% from the floor and 45.7% from long range.

-But his shaky performance in the second half of the season is the main reason why he slid down draft boards.
+But his shaky performance in the second half of the season is the main reason why his draft stock took a hit.
 Johnson averaged 10.8 points, 5.5 rebounds and 2.7 assists to 2.8 turnovers over his final ten games, while shooting 35.5% from the field and 33.3% on threes.